 Not only did this idea work at first (highwaymen eventually caught on), but soon many others found a use for it, and these boxes became a common household item throughout Edo and Kyoto.

 From housewives to ninjas, how everyone found a use for it:

 Some examples include housewives who used it for storing sewing needles to keep them out of the hands of their children and workers who used a larger version of the box for keeping their tools safe.

-But what is most interesting is how these Japanese puzzle boxes became an essential part of the samurai and ninja inventory.
+But what is most interesting is how these items became an essential part of the samurai and ninja inventory.

 The job of ninjas and samurai, who worked for Shoguns, consisted of more than just kicking ass.
-Sometimes they were tasked with less glamorous things such as delivering secret handwritten messages.
+Sometimes they were tasked with less glamorous responsibilities such as delivering secret handwritten messages.

-Some Shoguns, who upon finding out about the Japanese puzzle box, approached the makers in Hakone and had them custom built with an additional secret compartment.
+Some Shoguns, upon finding out about these boxes, approached the makers in Hakone and had them custom built with an additional secret compartment.

-A secret handwritten message was placed in the hidden compartment, and a ninja or samurai would have to deliver it.
-If he was ever to be intercepted by enemy forces and lose the ensuing fight, the enemy would have to figure out the sliding sequence of the box or smash it open.
-Chances are the secret compartment will remain intact and the message therefore undiscovered.
+A secret handwritten message would be placed in the hidden compartment, and a ninja or samurai would have to deliver it.
+If he were ever to be intercepted by the enemy and lose the ensuing fight, the enemy would have to figure out the sliding sequence of the box or smash it open.
+Either way, chances are the secret compartment would remain intact, and the message, therefore, undiscovered.